Facebook Password Hacking and How to Secure It

 If you have connected to an open Wifi connection the hacker might gain access to your personal data by implementing himself between you and the Facebook servers by acting as a Default Gateway and capturing all the traffic from your mobile.

-And last step, you need to avoid connecting to open networks and to configure your mobile/computer to refrain from connecting to open Wifi Networks.
+And the last step, you need to avoid connecting to open networks and to configure your mobile/computer to refrain from connecting to open Wifi Networks.
+Because Facebook security is the biggest problem of today.